MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationaddaction.md

 For more information and a detailed example, see [Notifications](notifications-developing.md).

 ##  Example
 The following code creates two actions for a notification.
-The actions call the **RunAction1** and **RunAction** functions in codeunit 50002.
+The actions call the **RunAction1** and **RunAction** functions in the codeunit ** Action Handler**.

 ```
 MyNotification.MESSAGE := 'This is a notification';
 MyNotification.SCOPE := NOTIFICATIONSCOPE::LocalScope;
-MyNotification.ADDACTION('Action 1',50002,'RunAction1');
+MyNotification.ADDACTION('Action 1',CODEUNIT::"Action Handler",'RunAction1');
-MyNotification.ADDACTION('Action 2',50002,'RunAction2');
+MyNotification.ADDACTION('Action 2',CODEUNIT::"Action Handler",'RunAction2');
 MyNotification.SEND;
 ```